Best daily deals

 The AirPods Pro (1st gen) cancels out more noise than the Ear 1 from Nothing.

-In comparing the AirPods Pro to the Nothing Ear 1, we find that the AirPods Pro does a better job of blocking out low and midrange frequencies when ANC is on.
+In comparing the AirPods Pro (1st generation) to the Nothing Ear 1, we find that the AirPods Pro does a better job of blocking out low and midrange frequencies when ANC is on.
 The headsets have similar passive isolation performance, and neither one does too much to mute incidental sounds like clanging dishware.
 If you’re looking for the best ANC performance out of wireless earbuds, we recommend something like the Apple AirPods Pro (2nd generation)Bose QuietComfort Earbuds II or Sennheiser MOMENTUM True Wireless 3.

 How does the Nothing Ear 1 sound?